Background concentrations

 This option allows for direct use of ministry regional background concentrations to establish local background concentrations.
 Option 1 does not require approval from the director.

-• Use Table 1 and Figure 4 in Protocol 4 to determine the regional local background concentration for your region.
+• Use Table 1 and Figure 4 in Protocol 4 to determine the local background concentration for your region.
 This table was created using the Background Soil Database (XLSX, 118KB to establish local background concentrations in various regions throughout B.C.

 • Data from the background soil database can also be used to derive a local background concentration at your site.
 However, the data available is limited and special considerations are required when analyzing the data